John 20

 Introduction

-John 20 is the climax toward which the entire Gospel has been moving.
+John 20 is the destination toward which the entire Gospel has been moving.
 Everything John has narrated — the signs, the discourses, the "hour" that was always coming — arrives here at an empty tomb in a garden on the first day of the week.
 The chapter unfolds as a sequence of encounters: Mary Magdalene at the tomb, Peter and the Beloved Disciple racing to see, Mary's encounter with the risen Jesus, the disciples behind locked doors, and finally Thomas confronting the wounds he demanded to see.
 Each encounter is a different way of coming to faith — through evidence, through a spoken name, through the gift of peace, through touch — and John arranges them to show that the resurrection is not a single event to be processed once but a reality that meets each person where they are.

 The chapter also functions as the original conclusion of the Gospel (chapter 21 being widely recognized as an epilogue).
 Verses 30-31 explicitly state the book's purpose: that readers may believe Jesus is the Christ, the Son of God, and that through believing they may have life in his name.
-Thomas's confession — "My Lord and my God!" — is the theological summit, the fullest Christological declaration any character in the Gospel makes.
+Thomas's confession — "My Lord and my God!" — is the fullest Christological declaration any character in the Gospel makes.
 And the final beatitude reaches through the page to address every reader who was not in that room: "Blessed are those who have not seen and yet have believed."

 The Empty Tomb (vv.
 1-10)